Writing square roots in LaTeX is simple, but dealing with n-th roots requires a different method. Here, we’ll explain both approaches.

 When you need to write the nth root, though, a different syntax is required.
 This will be explained in detail in the next chapter.

-Syntax and Writing the n-th Root
+Syntax of n-th Root

 Friend, when you need to write the nth root, you have to use a slightly different format for the \sqrt command in LaTeX.